-Deutsche Bank expects Investment Bank revenues to be slightly higher in 2022 compared to the prior year, reflecting the strong performance seen in the first quarter of 2022.
+Deutsche Bank expects Investment Bank revenues to be essentially flat in 2022 compared to the prior year with strong performance in its Sales and Trading ("FIC") business offset by reduced revenues in Origination & Advisory.

-Deutsche Bank also expects Sales and Trading ("FIC") revenues to be higher than 2021, driven by the performance of its macro trading and financing businesses in the year to date.
-For the remainder of the year, in Rates Deutsche Bank will strengthen certain areas in the business and expects to benefit further from its institutional coverage model launched in 2021.
-In Foreign Exchange, Deutsche Bank will look to build on the momentum the business saw in the first quarter.
-Deutsche Bank's Global Emerging Markets business will develop its onshore footprint and client workflow solutions further.
-The Financing business will continue to take a disciplined and selective approach to the deployment of resources, with the increased loan book driving higher Net Interest Income.
-In Credit Trading, conditions were challenging for the flow business in the first quarter, and this may well continue into the second quarter and beyond.
-Additionally, Deutsche Bank does not expect the distressed business to repeat the very strong performance seen in 2021.
+FIC revenues are expected to be significantly higher than 2021, driven by the performance of Deutsche Bank's FX, Rates, Emerging Markets and Financing businesses in the year to date.
+In the second half of the year, the Group expects some normalization in the elevated levels of market activity.
+For the remainder of the year, the Rates business plans to strengthen certain business areas and maintain the focus on developing the overall client franchise.
+Foreign Exchange intends to build on the momentum the business saw in the first half, including being ranked overall FX Market leader by market share in the 2022 Euromoney FX Survey.
+The Global Emerging Markets business plans to continue to take a disciplined and selective approach to the deployment of resources.
+In Credit Trading, conditions have been challenging for the flow business and this may well continue in the second half of the year.
+Additionally, it is not expected that the distressed business will repeat the very strong performance seen in 2021.

-In Origination & Advisory, Deutsche Bank expects revenues to be significantly lower in 2022 compared to 2021, primarily due to an expected decline in the industry fee pool, which was approximately 30 % lower yearon-year for the first quarter.
-In Debt Origination, Deutsche Bank expects the high yield business to be challenged in the short term, although Investment Grade debt performance was robust in the first quarter and Deutsche Bank plans to further develop its ESG capabilities for clients.
-Equity Origination has been and will be impacted by the materially reduced issuance levels in 2022, but Deutsche Bank will continue to provide a competitive offering across products.
-In Advisory, Deutsche Bank plans to build on the momentum of the first quarter and invest in targeted coverage areas where Deutsche Bank sees growth potential.
+Origination & Advisory revenues are expected to be significantly lower in 2022 compared to 2021, driven by the decline in the industry fee pool, which was approximately 33% lower year-on-year for the first six months of the year and 45% lower in the second quarter.
+In Debt Origination, Leveraged Debt Capital Markets are expected to be challenged in the short-term following a material decline in issuance levels in 2022, combined with the net impact of commitment markdowns and hedges.
+Equity Origination remain impacted by the reduced issuance levels, which are approximately 70% lower year-on-year.
+In Advisory, it is planned to build on the momentum of the first half of the year and further invest in targeted coverage areas where growth potential is seen.